 How long will we be there?

-Are we going alone?
+Are we there alone?

-What will our house be like?
+What is our house like?

 Are the people of PNG receptive to the gospel?

-How will we get supplies and food?
+How do we get supplies and food?

 Is there good healthcare in PNG?

-No. There is not much available in PNG in regards to healthcare.
+There is not much available in PNG in regards to healthcare.

-Will we have internet available?
+What communication do we have available?

 Some days our signal is just enough to get emails / texts.
 Then a lot of days, the tower is down.
 When that’s the case, we use a satellite GPS device to send texts in the case of an emergency.